-Emergency communications will be sent during and/or following any event on campus that poses a threat to the College community, campus safety, and/or individuals.
-These are considered timely warnings as defined in the Clery Act.
+Emergency communications will be sent during and/or following any event on campus that poses an immediate threat to the health and safety of the College community, campus safety, and/or individuals.
+These are considered emergency notifications as defined in the Clery Act.
 Emergency communications will also be sent informing students of inclement weather, campus closures, and safety drills.